Sreyas-sk/Muzic_Manager/README.md

 ## CONCLUSION

-The project might look a bit tedious but when you get the hang of it its pretty simple.Hope you have a fun time setting this up and using this script.
+The project might look a bit tedious but when you get the hang of it its pretty simple.Hope you have a fun time setting this up and using the scripts.

-Keep track of all you muzic and keep enjoying the beats 🎶😉
+Keep track of all your muzic and keep enjoying the beats 🎶😉